brickpool/logo/README.md

 # LogoPG
 Siemens (tm) LOGO! library for Arduino

 The library is based on the implementation of Settimino.
-Only LOGO 0BA4 to 0BA6 are supported via the serial programming interface.
+Only _LOGO!_ __0BA4__ to __0BA6__ are supported via the serial programming interface.

 The current library version is 0.4.3 (not final, release candidate 4, with patchlevel 3).

-All information about the protocol is described in a separate document: [PG-Protocol.md](/doc/PG-Protocol.md)
+All information about the protocol is described in a separate document: [LOGO!
+PG Protocol Reference Guide](/doc/PG-Protocol.md)

 ## Credits
 LogoPG is created by J. Schneider.